-In addition to the quality of the reprocessing process, efficiency, costs and environmental impact are important.
+In addition to the quality of the reprocessing process, efficiency, costs, and environmental impact are important.
 Disinfection with UV-C light significantly reduces the reprocessing time of FEs without a working channel, so fewer FEs and storage capacity are required.
 No water or chemicals are used for UV-C light disinfection except from the manual pre-cleaning, which reduces the environmental impact.